KunalSahu2023/React-Project/README.md

-This Project - Harvest Tech is bases on agriculture and technology.
+This Project - Harvest Tech is based on agriculture and technology.